ibmresilient/resilient-community-apps/fn_zia/README.md

 ---
 ## Function - ZIA: Add To Allowlist
 Add URLs, DNS hostnames or IP addresses to the allowlist.
-Artifacts of type URL will be parsed to extract format suitable for ZIA.
-See following for URL guidelines https://help.zscaler.com/zia/url-format-guidelines.
+Artifacts of type URL are parsed to extract a format suitable for ZIA.
+See the URL guidelines at https://help.zscaler.com/zia/url-format-guidelines.

  ![screenshot: fn-zia-add-to-allowlist ](./doc/screenshots/fn-zia-add-to-allowlist.png)